memerchik/life-game/README.md

 ## Playing the game

-When the game is loaded you will see a 18 by 18 table with empty cells
+When the game is loaded you will see an 18 by 18 table with empty cells

 1. Click on the cells you want to be filled
 2. Click on **Start** button to start the game